Reviewed

 • Heritability

-The proportion of the differences among cattle, measured or observed, that is transmitted to the offspring.
-Heritability varies from zero to one.
-The higher the heritability of a trait, the more accurately does the individual performance predict breeding value and the more rapid should be the response due to selection for that trait.
+The proportion of the differences among cattle, measured or observed, that is transmitted, on average, to their offspring.
+Heritability of different traits may vary from zero to one.
+The higher the heritability of a trait, the more accurately individual performance predicts breeding value and response to selection for that trait should be more rapid.

 • Heritability estimate

-An estimate of the proportion of the total phenotypic variation between individuals for a certain trait that is due to heredity.
-More specifically, hereditary variation due to additive gene action.
+An estimate of the proportion of the total phenotypic variation between individuals for a certain trait that is due to transmissible genetic merit.
+It is the proportion of total variation for a trait caused by differences among individuals in breeding value.

 • Heterosis (hybrid vigor)